-Mark Mercer received his doctorate in philosophy from the University of Toronto in 1991 and began teaching at Saint Mary’s University, in Halifax, Nova Scotia, in September 1999.
-He has been chair of the philosophy department since 2010.
+Mark Mercer received his doctorate in philosophy from the University of Toronto in 1991 and began teaching in Halifax, Nova Scotia, in September 1999.
+He was chair of the philosophy department from 2010 to 2019.
 He works mainly in philosophy of mind and ethics.

 Dr Mercer’s current interests in the philosophy of mind concern the nature of mental states and the question how beliefs and desires can be causes and effects.